Disability Studies, Early American Sociology, Social Psychology, Ethnic Studies

 B.A. – Humboldt State University, 1993

-My current research involves four projects: First, with Erin Rider and Stephanie Arnett, we are studying fans of college football in the Southeast Conference (SEC).
+With Drs.
+Erin N. Rider and Stephanie M. Arnett, we are studying fans of college football in the Southeast Conference (SEC).
 This is a 76-item survey addressing various aspects of fandom for these fans.
-We had over 300 respondents and we should be writing-up this in early 2016.
+We had over 300 respondents and we hope to have the first of many papers out to journals some time in 2017.

-Lastly, much of the research was collected in 2010.
+Lastly, this research was collected in 2010.
 This is an analysis of Edward Alsworth Ross’s place within the early days of American Sociology.
-The presentation of this information should follow a similar model as what I did on Charles A. Ellwood in 2005 which resulted in three journal articles.
+The presentation of this information should follow a similar model as what I did on Charles A. Ellwood in 2005 three resulted in three journal articles.
 The hope is to remind sociologists in the 21st century of the people who shaped Sociology in the late 19th and early 20th centuries.
+Currently I am looking for a student to assist me in the analyzing of the data.